 Not only must students adhere to the CMA approved format, they must submit a proof copy for their applied instructor for approval.
-Students are also required to furnish the Public Events Office with 8 copies of their program for archival purposes.
-Programs can be dropped off in an envelope outside MMAC Room 2107.
+Students are also required to furnish the Public Events Office (Room 1035) with 4 copies of their program for archival purposes.

 Recording of student recitals may be arranged by completing a Recording Form, available from Recording Services room 0114.
 Recording requests must be made two weeks prior to the event to guarantee staff availability.
 Contact the Manager of Recording Services at (419) 372-8405.
 There is a fee for recording student recitals.